Skip to content

 🐝 You're in good company

+So how does she do it?
+She created an alter ego, Sasha Fierce.
 When she needs to perform, she "becomes" Sasha Fierce - her confident, fearless self.
-It's like she's saying, "Alright, inner Gollum, BYE!
+She basically says, "Alright, inner Gollum, BYE!
 Sasha's got this."

 🫵 The only enemy you have to defeat